csoeller/pyme-install-docs/PYMEAcquire/Overview-and-Upgrading.md

 ## A brief overview of the setup steps on an acquisition PC

 1. Create a conda environment with all the relevant PYME and related packages.
 Take care to make it accessible for all users (with the understanding of only one user accessing it at a time) by setting env path and permission accordingly.
-Detais in the [conda setup notes](conda-setup.md).
+Details in the [conda setup notes](conda-setup.md).
 2. Complete the site specific config, installing relevant config files, camera settings etc and set up launchers to launch the relevant apps.
 Details in the [site config install info](PYME-cs-siteconfig.md).
 3. Set up the relevant hardware drivers, DLLs and associated configuration.
 Some camera related info is in the [Andor camera setup notes](andor-camera-setup.md) and the [IDS camera setup notes](IDS-camera-setup.md).
 Other drivers depend on the hardware used on the system.